eberlitz/TCC2/TASKS.md

 Related work
     + DEPS
     + Artigo do Dataset PT65 - Granada
-    - para portugues https://arxiv.org/pdf/1708.06025.pdf - Portuguese Word Embeddings: Evaluating on Word Analogies and
+    + para portugues https://arxiv.org/pdf/1708.06025.pdf - Portuguese Word Embeddings: Evaluating on Word Analogies and Natural Language Tasks - NILC
+    - BERT and ELMo
     - Verificar se "A study on similarity and relatedness using distributional and WordNet-based approaches" tem alguma relação com meu trabalho.
-    Natural Language Tasks - NILC
-    - BERT and ELMo
     - Pesquisar coisas novas
         - https://code.fb.com/ai-research/dynamic-meta-embeddings/
         - MultiLanguage
-Evaluation
+Methods and materials
+    - natureza e abordagem metodologica essas coisas Evaluation
     - count the number of uniq words in the models to see if it is related to us having better results
     - [IMPORTANT]Posso ter errado o tipo de avaliacao We use Pearson (r) and Spearman (ρ) correlation